Meta · Campaign Recommendations · 2020 to 2021

 A dismissed recommendation could return with updated evidence and a “returning with new information” indicator: the cry-wolf problem, addressed directly.

 Fig. 03 · The workflow framework.
-One recommendation, specified across the five workflow types, Flow A through E, developed with the platform team.
+Developed with the platform team.

 One recommendation, five ways to act on it